-I vaguely remember this being the regular meal eating rotation when I was growing up.
+I vaguely remember this being on the regular meal eating rotation when I was growing up.
 I, also, had forgotten about it until last summer when we were visiting my sister and her family.
 My brother-in-law, made a version of it and suddenly childhood memories came rushing back.
 Needless to say, I came home and began making my version of the recipe for a perfect Three Bean Salad.

 This recipe is simply easy to make, so easy that it is silly to even write about it.
 It is one of those recipes where you dump everything into a bowl.
 Stir, season and then eat.
 Over the past year, I have tweaked measurements as well as those seasonings and made it our version.
 It has become a summertime classic around Chez Us.

-For this recipe I ended up using frozen beans which I blanched for a minute or two, drained and then patted very dry.
-That may seem silly to pat the green beans dried, but I like the dressing to stick to the ingredients.
-Do not worry, I won’t have you pat each chickpea and kidney bean dry; instead, drain them in a colander, rinse very well and then have them hang out and air dry for at least 30 minutes.
+For this recipe I ended up using frozen beans which I blanched for a minute, drained and then patted very dry.
+That may seem silly to pat the green beans dried, but I like the dressing to stick to all of the ingredients.
+Do not worry, I won’t have you pat each chickpea and kidney bean dry; instead, drain them in a colander, rinse very well and then let them hang out and air dry for at least 30 minutes.
 Voila!